How the absence of Earl Thomas has been felt by Seahawks

 In four games without Thomas, the Seahawks have had issues.
 They gave up an 80-yard touchdown to the Cardinals when Terrell read the play wrong.
 Another play in that game went for 41 yards on a pass across the middle; defensive coordinator Kris Richard later admitted that Terrell should have been in position to stop the bleeding.

-That’s the challenge the Seahawks have faced without Thomas and the one they will face gain in the playoffs: How to replace a player whose influence spread to the whole defense, whose skill set is singular.
+That’s the challenge the Seahawks have faced without Thomas and the one they will face again in the playoffs: How to replace a player whose influence spreads to the whole defense, whose skill set is singular.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.